ArjunAloshious/GUIs-using-Python/README.md

 ## Frameless file
 Creates a Frameless, Informative GUI window with modifiable Transparency.
-Window has Fixed Positioning, calculated using Frame & Screen Geometry values.
+The window has Fixed Positioning, calculated using Frame & Screen Geometry values.
-Window Size adjusts automatically according to the Font Size & Character Length of the Text.
+The window's size adjusts automatically according to the Font Size & Character Length of the Text.
 To make it Non-Obstructive, all mouse operations are disabled within the window.
 The GUI window permanently stays on top of all other windows.